 - This porcelain pillow was made nearly 800 years ago by members of the Zhang family who are among the few potters and painters whose names are recorded in Chinese ceramic history.
 This pillow is richly decorated with a landscape showing four people among trees and mountains.
 The ownership of a porcelain pillow and the images on it attest to the person’s status in life and death.
 A Porcelain Pillow had multiple meanings within the bedroom, depending on its design.
 It also had significance and cultural purpose within a grave and the afterlife.
 In the tomb, the porcelain pillow demonstrated the success and the worth to the ancestors in their earthly role.

 - Jar with Dragon

 - This storage Jar with Dragon painted with cobalt blue on a porcelain body was produced for the court.
 The painting depicts a mighty dragon whirling through clouds and sky.
-This mighty dragon face was popular in China in the early fifteenth century and may derive from the Kirtimukha iconography which translates to “glorious face” that is found in Indo-Himalayan imagery.
+This mighty dragon face was popular in China in the early fifteenth century.
+It may derive from the Kirtimukha iconography, which translates to a “glorious face” that is found in Indo-Himalayan imagery.

 MET Ancient Near Eastern Art Collection

 - This Standing Male Worshiper carved from gypsum alabaster is shown with clasped hands and a wide-eyed gaze.
 It was placed in a temple and dedicated to a Sumerian god, to pray perpetually on behalf of the person it represented.
 This statue is one of twelve figures known collectively as the Tell Asmar Hoard, dating back to 2900–2550 BC and was discovered in 1933 at Eshnunna in eastern Iraq.
 It is historically unique because it is one of a few definitive examples of the abstract style of Early Dynastic temple sculpture.

 - Head of a Beardless Royal Attendant – Eunuch